Woodstock, Ontario: Demographics

 According to the 2016 Canadian Census, approximately 78.2% of residents were European Canadians, whereas 5.3% were visible minorities and 2.2% were aboriginal (including 1.4% First Nations).
 The largest visible minority group was Black Canadian with 1.6% of the population.
 No other visible minority makes up more than 1% of the population.
 The median household income was $68,213 as of 2016.

 Government

-The city government, Woodstock City Council, consists of four city councilors, two city and county councilors, and the mayor who serves as the Head of Council.
-Trevor Birtch defeated one term incumbent Pat Sobeski in the municipal election of 2014.
+The city government, Woodstock City Council, consists of four city councillors, two city and county councillors, and the mayor who serves as the Head of Council.
+The current mayor, Jerry Acchione, was elected as mayor on Oct.
+24, 2022 after serving two terms as a city councillor.

-Woodstock is the seat of Oxford County, with the recently constructed County Administration Building located across from City Hall in the area of Dundas and Reeve Streets.
+Woodstock is the seat of Oxford County, with the County Administration Building located across from City Hall in the area of Dundas and Reeve Streets.
 The city is governed by both the city and Oxford county councils, each with specific "spheres of jurisdiction".
-During 2005 economic development services, then exclusive to the county, was negotiated away from them by former mayor Michael Harding.
+During 2005, economic development services, then exclusive to the county, was negotiated away from them by former mayor Michael Harding.

 For provincial and federal elections, Woodstock is included in the riding of Oxford.
-Currently, the MP of Oxford is Dave MacKenzie (Conservative), and the MPP is Ernie Hardeman (Progressive Conservative).
+Currently, the MP of Oxford is Arpan Khanna (Conservative), and the MPP is Ernie Hardeman (Progressive Conservative).